CaskAle/summit-pi-project/summit-pi.md

 - If your site has Ethernet, it may be an option.
 However, it will take some special preparations to ensure that each Raspberry Pi has a unique name.
 Without a unique name, it will be very difficult to connect remotely to the device.
 This is acomplished by [setting a unique hostname](#set-a-unique-hostname).

-- One very helpful option is to leverage the WiFi hotspot capability of your mobile phone.
+- One very helpful and recommended option is to leverage the WiFi hotspot capability of your mobile phone.
 Check out [Mobile Phone Hotspot](#mobile-phone-hotspot) for details.

 ## Set up the Raspberry Pi (the easy way)